GStreamer/gstreamer/sdk-legal-information.md

 # Software is as-is

-All software and the entire GStreamer SDK is provided as-is, without any warranty whatsoever.
+All software and the entire GStreamer binaries areprovided as-is, without any warranty whatsoever.
 The individual licenses have particular language disclaiming liability: we invite you to read all of them.
 Should you need a warranty on the fact that software works as intended or have any